Auckland Theatre Company: Mainstage Season

+Creative Learning and Youth Arts

+Auckland Theatre Company runs a creative learning and youth arts unit.

 Staffing

 ATC have about 30 staff in leadership, production, marketing and administration.
 The creative teams and casts for production come in on contract.

-The role of Artistic Director was held by Colin McColl from 2003 - 2021.
-Jonathan Bielski who has been on staff as CEO since 2019 has been appointed as the new Artistic Director.
-McColl's programme runs until the end of 2021 and Bielski is programming from 2022.
+After Simon Prast’s departure in February 2003, Oliver Driver stepped in as the interim-Artistic Director until the role of Artistic Director was taken over by Colin McColl.
+McColl held the role until 2021.
+Jonathan Bielski who has been on staff as CEO since 2019 has been the Artistic Director since 2021, seeing through McColl’s final season.
+Bielski’s programming began from 2022.

 Since November 2008, Philippa Campbell has been the ATC's Literary Manager.

 ASB Waterfront Theatre

-In September 2016, Auckland Theatre Company opened their new home the ASB Waterfront Theatre.
-The ASB Waterfront Theatre is Auckland's new state-of-the-art performing arts facility located in the Wynyard Quarter.
-Comprising a 660-seat, international standard theatre, bar, café, gallery space and lounge, the ASB Waterfront Theatre is a purpose-built venue and the home of Auckland Theatre Company.

-The Foundation Partners of the ASB Waterfront Theatre are Auckland Council, ASB Bank and AUT University.
+In September 2016, Auckland Theatre Company opened a purpose built 660-seat performing arts venue, the ASB Waterfront Theatre located in the Wynyard Quarter.
+Auckland Theatre Company and Eke Panuku Development Auckland were project partners.
+Other contributions are the Foundation Partners Auckland Council, ASB Bank and AUT University.
 Major funders include Creative New Zealand and Foundation North.
 The project funders are the Edmiston Trust, The Lion Foundation and Lotto NZ.
 The Founding Corporate Partners are Kensington Swan and Villa Maria, and Platinum Corporate Partners are Cooper and Company, ECC Limited, and Moller Architects.
-Panuku Development Auckland and Auckland Theatre Company are Project Partners.

 The premier show presented in the ASB Waterfront Theatre was the Auckland Theatre Company production of Billy Elliot the Musical, presented by ASB.
 The first preview was on October 7, 2016, and the official opening was on October 13, 2016.

+The ASB Waterfront Theatre space is also a venue for hire, with other users including Auckland Arts Festival, Pacific Dance New Zealand, Tempo Dance Festival, New Zealand Opera, New Zealand International Film Festival and touring international productions.
+The venue is also used as a space for hire for conferences, onstage dinners, awards nights and graduation ceremonies the Villa Maria Gallery is a secondary function space.

+The ASB Waterfront Theatre was the recipient of Small Venue of the Year in 2018 presented by EVANZ.